aeternity/aepp-prototypes/base-aepp/identity-management.md

 ![4.4 - ID Manager - My Identities - Search.jpg](screens/4.3-id_manager-my_identities-scrolled.jpg)

-When the user taps the search field and enters an identity name, a more compact list is shown.
-This is useful when the user has a lot identities.
+When the user taps the search field and enters an identity name, a matching results list is shown.
+This is handy when a user has a lot of identities.

 ---

 ![4.5 - ID Manager - Identity Details.jpg](screens/4.5-id_manager-identity_details.jpg)

-The details of an identity is similar to the Dashboard, extra items are added: Authorized æpps and a graph that shows the recent balance of this certain Identity.
+The detail view of an identity is similar to the Dashboard, with the following additional items: Authorized æpps and a graph that shows the recent balance of this identity.

 ---

 ![4.6 - ID Manager - Identity Details - Authorised Æpp.jpg](screens/4.6-id_manager-identity_details-authorised_aepp.jpg)

-An  authorized æpp has been selected.
-In this detailed view the user sees the transactions that are made with the authorized æpp.
-The user has the option to revoke authorisation.
+An authorised æpp has been selected.
+In this view the user sees the transactions, which were made by the authorized æpp.
+The user has the option to revoke æpp authorisation.

 ---